cobuso/Slim-Documentation/pages/request-body.md

 ---

 Use the request object's `getBody()` method to fetch the raw HTTP request body sent by the HTTP client.
-This is particularly useful for Slim application's that consume JSON or XML requests.
+This is particularly useful for Slim applications that consume JSON or XML requests.

     <?php
     $request = $app->request();